0xPellNetwork/aegis/readme.md

-# Pell Chain
+# Aegis Chain

-PellChain is an L1 blockchain compatible with both CosmWasm and EVM virtual machines, enabling omnichain, generic smart contracts and messaging between any blockchain.
+Aegis Chain is a Layer 1 blockchain in the Pell ecosystem, featuring dual compatibility with CosmWasm and EVM virtual machines.
+It enables omnichain capabilities, generic smart contracts and cross-chain messaging between any blockchain.

 ## Prerequisites